Diōko Ventures Investment Criteria

-Healthcare services and technology startups led by strong management teams with sector specific expertise
+Healthcare services and technology ventures led by strong management teams with sector specific expertise

-Ventures at an early stage enabling the fund to obtain meaningful ownership and help the company as they scale
+Early stage opportunities, enabling the fund to obtain meaningful ownership

-Diōko is actively interested in making investments across the following areas of healthcare as we believe they are ripe for improvement by innovative startups.
+Diōko is actively interested in making investments across the following areas of healthcare, which we believe are ripe for innovation.